 Long Trail Patrol

 The Green Mountain Club hires seasonal staff every summer to live and work on the Long Trail System in Vermont.
 The Long Trail Patrol (LTP) was established in 1931 as the official trail crew of the Green Mountain Club.
 LTP crews work on heavily used and blown-out sections of trail that require intensive trail structures or advanced technical skills.
 There is a focus on rock work because of its ability to hold up in the Northeastern environment.
-LTP crews are made up of about five men and women, including a Crew Leader.
+LTP crews are made up of about five people, including a Crew Leader.
 For more information, and to apply, see our Seasonal Employment Opportunities.

 The Green Mountain Club hires seasonal staff every summer to live and work on the Long Trail System in Vermont.
 The GMC established the Backcountry Caretaker program in the 1960s to address the adverse impacts of the rising popularity of hiking and backpacking upon the trail environment.
 Caretakers employ hiker education and backcountry stewardship in order to minimize and counteract the effects of trail overuse.
 During the months of greatest hiking activity, caretakers are stationed at overnight campsites associated with vulnerable natural areas.
 Caretakers utilize a low-key, one-to-one educational approach to educate visitors on how to minimize their impacts.
 For more information, and to apply, see our Seasonal Employment Opportunities.